Relative Calabi-Yau structures and perverse schobers on surfaces: Introduction

 There is a similar notion of left $n$-Calabi--Yau structure on a smooth $k$-linear stable $\infty$-category $\C$, where instead of the Serre functor, one asks for a trivialization of the bimodule left dual $\on{id}_\C^!$ of the evaluation bimodule.
 The endofunctor $\on{id}_\C^!$ is sometimes called the inverse dualizing bimodule, as it is inverse to the Serre functor if $\C$ is smooth and proper.\\

 In this paper, we will be concerned with generalizations of left and right Calabi--Yau structures to $R$-linear functors between $R$-linear stable $\infty$-categories, where $R$ is a base $\mathbb{E}_\infty$-ring spectrum.
 Calabi--Yau structures on functors are also referred to as relative Calabi--Yau structures.
-This notion was suggested by To\"{e}n \cite{Toe14} and fully worked out in the setting of dg-categories by Brav--Dyckerhoff \cite{BD19}.
+This notion was suggested by To\"{e}n \cite{Toe14} and fully worked out in the setting of dg categories by Brav--Dyckerhoff \cite{BD19}.
 The first half of this paper concerns a careful lift of this theory to the setting of $R$-linear stable $\infty$-categories.

-There are many natural sources of examples of relative Calabi--Yau structures, the known ones usually coming from Fukaya categories, representation theory, topology and algebraic geometry.
-Applications of relative Calabi--Yau structures include the constructions of shifted sympletic structures and Lagrangian structures on moduli spaces of objects \cite{BD21}, the construction of additive categorifications of cluster algebras with coefficients \cite{Wu21,Chr22b,KW23}, of $2$-Calabi--Yau exact $\infty$-categories/extriangulated categories from right $2$-Calabi--Yau functors \cite{Chr22b}, and of framed $E_2$-algebra structures on Hochschild cohomology \cite{BR23}, to name a few.
+There are many natural examples of relative Calabi--Yau categories, the known ones usually coming from Fukaya categories, representation theory, topology and algebraic geometry.
+Applications of relative Calabi--Yau structures include the constructions of shifted symplectic structures and Lagrangian structures on moduli spaces of objects \cite{BD21}, the construction of additive categorifications of cluster algebras with coefficients \cite{Wu21,Chr22b,KW23}, of $2$-Calabi--Yau exact $\infty$-categories/extriangulated categories from right $2$-Calabi--Yau functors \cite{Chr22b}, and of framed $E_2$-algebra structures on Hochschild cohomology \cite{BR23}, to name a few.

 Relative Calabi--Yau structures posses the remarkable feature that they can be glued together along suitable pushouts or pullbacks of categories to produce new relative or absolute Calabi--Yau structures.
 As emphasized by Brav--Dyckerhoff \cite{BD19}, Calabi--Yau structures should be considered as noncommutative orientations and their gluing property as a noncommutative version of the gluing property of oriented manifolds with boundary along boundary components.